-From a technological and internet perspective, cloud computing is not new or too complicated.
+From a technological and Internet point of view, cloud computing is not new or too complicated.
 What’s new is the growth and maturity of methods and strategies that enable business agility goals.

-The term “cloud” appears to originate as schematic clouds in network diagrams representing the internet or parts thereof.
+The term “cloud” appears to originate as schematic clouds in network diagrams representing the Internet or parts thereof.
 Cloud computing isn’t something that suddenly appeared overnight; in some form, it can go back to when computer systems share time computing resources and applications remotely.
 “Cloud computing” is a coincidence of what happens when applications and services are transferred to the “cloud” internet.
-Cloud computing, more recently, refers to the many different services and applications provided in the internet cloud and, in many cases, to the lack of special applications for devices accessing them.
+Cloud computing, more recently, refers to the many different services and applications provided in the internet cloud and, in many cases, to the lack of unique uses for devices accessing them.

 Why use cloud computing?